Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This program offers up to $10 million if your bottom line relies on ticket sales.

-The government hasn't yet released information to the public about how eligible businesses can apply for this new grant program.
-But it should be available from the Small Business Administration's Office of Disaster Assistance in the coming weeks.
+The SBA still hasn't opened an application portal yet for the SVO as of March 16, 2021.
+But it should be available from the SBA's Office of Disaster Assistance in the coming weeks.

-Similar to applying for PPP and similar loans, you'll likely need to certify in good faith that you meet this grant program's extensive requirements to the best of your knowledge and need the funds to operate.
+Similar to applying for a Paycheck Protection Program loan, you'll likely need to certify in good faith that you meet this grant program's extensive requirements to the best of your knowledge and need the funds to operate.
 Once available, grants will be rolled out in a few phases.

 First wave of priority grants